 Each one is given a number score, and based on that score, people fall into 1 of 3 classes:

 - class A means the liver is working normally

-- class C means there is severe liver damage – unfortunately the outlook is then quite poor.
-They are often too sick to have treatment for the cancer
+- class C means there is severe liver damage - unfortunately you may be too sick to have treatment for the cancer

 The stage of your cancer helps your doctor to decide which treatment you need.
 Treatment also depends on:

 - where the cancer is